- Dante’s treatment of sodomy continues to run counter to the cultural norm

-- Inferno 16 removes the heroic patina of Inferno 15
+- Inferno 16 undercuts the heroic patina of Inferno 15

 - social status and its signifers (e.g. dress and deportment)